jimwu6/Nocturne/README.md

 # Nocturne
 Rudimentary Spacecraft Guidance System

 Nocturne is a Rudimentary Spacecraft Guidance System, made from three gyroscopes that can detect the angle of movement to 5-10 degree accuracy on three axis.
 Communication between the Arduino and controller (computer) is through Bluetooth (originally over TCP through a Raspberry Pi).
 Code is written in Java anc C++ (Arduino), with some Python testing processes.
 Software allows for real-time display of angular movement (numerically and visually), moving averages of the movement, logged data, flight duration, and testing of the fins.
+Colour sensors with a custom-created continous colour strip surrounding were used to detect the different movements in angles.

 [Prospectus](https://github.com/jimwu6/Nocturne/blob/master/Prospectus.pdf)